mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 <br/>
 <br/>

-I was not born a coward.

 I mean...
 What would you do, if you had that message in front of you?
 Would you _not_ click it?
 Are you gonna let a _link_ that's like 50% advertising tracking ID tell you what to do?
 Wouldn't you be _curious_?
 The former Prime Minister had just posted his boarding pass.
 Is that _bad_?
 I don't know.
-What I do know is: the _least_ I can do for my country would be to have a casual browse.
+What I do know is: the _least_ I can do for my country would be to have a casual browse[^nocrime].

-To be clear, I didn't want to go do some fun casual identity fraud, I just wanted to know if he _had_ posted something secret (I insist, as they calmly read me my rights).
+[^nocrime]: To be clear, I didn't want to go do some fun casual identity fraud, I just wanted to know if he _had_ posted something secret, since uh, someone should probably do something about that if it were true (I insist, as they calmly read me my rights).

 ### Step 1: Hubris